4rft5/LastFM-API-Proxy/README.md

 # Installation
 ## LastFM-Proxy
 1. Download the source code from this repository and place it onto your host.
-2. Configure the `docker-compose.yml` file with API keys of your choosing (You can leave them as default if you want, just remember for <a href="https://www.navidrome.org/docs/usage/configuration-options/#advanced-configuration">Navidrome</a> and <a href="https://foxxmd.github.io/multi-scrobbler/docs/configuration/#lastfm-source">Multi-Scrobbler</a> to set with the same API keys as in the Proxy's compose.)
+2. Configure the `docker-compose.yml` file with API keys of your choosing.
+(You can leave them as default if you want, just remember for <a href="https://www.navidrome.org/docs/usage/configuration-options/#advanced-configuration">Navidrome</a> and <a href="https://foxxmd.github.io/multi-scrobbler/docs/configuration/#lastfm-source">Multi-Scrobbler</a> to set with the same API keys as in the Proxy's compose.)
 3. The ENV variable `RETENTION_PERIOD` can be set to periodically clear entries from the database older than what is configured (hour, day, week, month, never)
 4. Run `docker compose up -d` to launch the container.
 A certs folder will be made with `lastfm-proxy.crt` inside.
 5. Note the IP of the host where the container is running as well as the path of the certificate for configuring the containers below.